jvandemo/angularjs-google-maps/readme.md

 Unlike other Google Maps libraries, this library is heavily focused on providing **easy-to-use AngularJS directives** that require little to no programming knowledge.

+## Update 2015-07

+As of 2015, it is recommended to use the official [Google Maps web components](http://googlewebcomponents.github.io/google-map/components/google-map/).

+However, this library repository will remain available for projects depending on it.

 ## Install the library

 Download the code from this repository or use [Bower](http://bower.io):